-If your child is eligible for 'free school meals' and you register them for this, we will receive extra funding called 'pupil premium'.
-We use this extra money to improve the educational provision and resources at the school.
+If your child is eligible for free school meals and you register them for Pupil Premium funding.
+As a school, we use this extra funding to improve the educational provision and resources at the school.

 Pupil premium funding from the government is given to school to help pupils reach their full potential, regardless of their background of financial situation.
 It's provided for pupils who: